Web Designer vs. Web Developer

 Back-end Developers Salaries

-Back-end developers tend to earn a higher salary, with the aver1age pay hovering around the $100k per year mark.
+Back-end developers tend to earn a higher salary, given the complexity and security responsibilities of server-side work.

 Full-stack Developers Salaries

 Naturally, the better you are at your job, the higher salary you can command.
-With technologies changing so fast and new programming languages emerging every year, web developers must continue learning and adding new skills to their portfolio to ensure an upward trajectory in their salaries.
+With technologies changing so fast, new programming languages emerging, and AI tools reshaping workflows, web developers and designers alike must continue learning and adding new skills to their portfolio to ensure an upward trajectory in their earnings.

 How to Learn Web Design and Web Development